 Bay Cities Brokerage arranges non-emergency medical transportation services (NEMT) for UHA Members.
 Their call center is available for Members or the Provider's office to contact Monday through Friday between 8:00 a.m. and 5:00 p.m.
-Rides should always be scheduled at least two business days in advance and no less than 24 hours, if possible.
-Bay Cities Brokerage will arrange the best transportation for the Member's needs.
+If calling after hours, there is a 24-hour hotline available.
+Medical trips are covered and provided 24 hours a day, 365 days a year.
+In accordance with OAR 410-141-3920: